clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

 the |CL| telemetrics system, and suggests which ones make sense according to your needs.

-For more information on configuring the telemetry client,refer to section `Client Configuration`_.
+For more information on configuring the telemetry client, refer to section `Client Configuration`_.

 Scenarios